 L Y K A G O N Z A L E Z is a Filipino filmmaker, photographer, and humanitarian.
-A visual journalist with a heart for humanity, her stories and advocacies bring hope to light.
+A storyteller with a heart for humanity, she integrates her strong multimedia production background with public advocacies.

 For her undergraduate research, she rendered the experience of Filipino women migrants into a Cannes-accredited short film entitled Agos: the Manila Dream (2015).
 The film contributed to the discourse on migration and women empowerment.
 Following its premiere at 68th Festival de Cannes - Court Métrage, Agos participated at the Philippine World Premieres Film Festival, Toronto Reel Asian International Film Festival, Victoria Film Festival, and Australian Immigration Short Film Festival.
 The film received Best Cinematography and Best Musical Score at the España Cine Abierto; and Best Picture at the Loyola Film Festival.

-With a commitment to strengthen public advocacy and global development, Lyka translates this lifelong mission through her service with the United Nations, namely through UNHCR, the UN Refugee Agency, and the International Labour Organization (ILO).
+With a commitment to support international development, Lyka translates her lifelong mission through her service with the international NGOs, namely the United Nations High Commissioner for Refugees (UNHCR) and the International Labour Organization (ILO).

 +63 908 862 3172